-Certain groups are subject to more abuse, and suffer more harm but there is no clear and agreed definition for hate crimes and speech online.
-This page provides an overview of the help available for people experiencing hate incidents and crime.
+Certain groups are subject to more abuse and suffer more harm but there is no clear and agreed definition for hate crimes and speech online.
+This page provides an overview of the help available for people experiencing hate crimes and incidents

-Hate incidents and crimes are perceived by the victim, or other people, to be motivated by hostility or prejudice towards a person’s actual or perceived race (includes nationality or ethnicity), religion or faith, sexual orientation, gender identity, disability or age.
+Hate crimes and incidents are perceived by the victim, or other people, to be motivated by hostility or prejudice towards a person’s actual or perceived race (includes nationality or ethnicity), religion or faith, sexual orientation, gender identity, disability or age.

 Hate crimes and incidents can encompass a broad range of acts, including threatening behaviour, harassment and verbal abuse, online abuse, criminal damage, assault and sexual violence.